-In our article “5 Steps to Developing a Law Firm Marketing Plan” we identified three main marketing activity categories:
+In our post “5 Steps to Developing a Law Firm Marketing Plan” we identified three main marketing activity categories:

 - Content Development,